-Driving the Ring Road in Iceland in Iceland is about the journey, not the destination.
+Driving the Ring Road in Iceland is about the journey, not the destination.
 The point to not to complete the circle as quickly as possible, but rather to stop for photos, take in the breathtaking landscapes, and maybe even hike a glacier or two along the way.

 If you’re renting a camper, another thing to know about the Ring Road is how fast you can drive.
 The speed limit in Iceland depends on the type of road you’re driving on and how close you are to populated areas.
 When driving in rural areas on a paved surface, the speed limit is 90 km/h (56 mph).
 It lowers to 80 km/h (50 mph) on unpaved surfaces.
 When driving through populated areas the speed limit is 50 km/h (30 mph).